 “A man who fights for coin is loyal only to his purse.”

-- Guillerme Siqueira: Loan end, Valencia will not exercise option
+- Guillerme Siqueira: Loan end, Valencia confirmed option will not be exercised

-- Eliaquim Mangala: Loan end, Valencia will not exercise option
+- Eliaquim Mangala: Loan end, Valencia confirmed option will not be exercised

-- Mario Suárez: Loan end, Valencia will not exercise option
+- Mario Suárez: Loan end, Valencia confirmed option will not be exercised

 - Pablo Piatti: Espanyol will execute option to buy (1,5m euro)

-- Munir: Loan end, Valencia not likely to exercise option
+- Munir: Loan end, Valencia confirmed option will not be exercised

 Group 1 – The Likely Leavers